 What Receipts Should 1099 Contractors Keep for Taxes?

-This guide provides a complete, actionable checklist of every receipt a 1099 contractor should keep, organized by Schedule C category.
-We cover exactly what the IRS requires on a receipt, commonly forgotten receipts that cost contractors thousands, and the $75 rule.
-For guidance on how long to keep your records, digital vs. paper storage, and building a year-round receipt system, see our companion guide on receipt management and IRS audit prep.
+Below: a complete receipt checklist by Schedule C category, what the IRS requires on a receipt, commonly forgotten deductions, and the $75 rule.
+For record retention and storage guidance, see our companion guide on receipt management and IRS audit prep.

 10+